Zeytinburnu: Zeytinburnu today

-The Turkish-run English language BGNNews news agency reported that the Turkish Meydan newspaper discovered that Uyghur fighters joining the Islamist terrorist organization ISIL were being helped by businessman Nurali T., who led a network based in Zeytinburnu, which produced counterfeit Turkish passports numbering up to 100,000 distributed to Uyghurs from China to help them go to Turkey form where they would enter Iraq and Syria to join ISIL.
+The Turkish-run English language BGN News news agency reported that the Turkish Meydan newspaper discovered that Uyghur fighters joining the Islamist terrorist organization ISIL were being helped by businessman Nurali T., who led a network based in Zeytinburnu, which produced counterfeit Turkish passports numbering up to 100,000 distributed to Uyghurs from China to help them go to Turkey form where they would enter Iraq and Syria to join ISIL.
 Uyghurs from China would travel to Malaysia via Cambodia and Thailand and then to Turkey, since a visa is not needed for travel between Turkey and Malaysia, then stay at locations in Istanbul, and then go to Iraq and Syria by traveling to southeastern Turkey.
 The information was revealed by AG who participates in the network, who noted that even though Turkish authorities are able to detect the fake passports they do not deport the Uyghurs and allow them into Turkey.
 AG said that: “Turkey has secret deals with the Uighurs.
 The authorities first confiscate the passports but then release the individuals.”

 Seven Uyghur restaurant workers, who provided money to the perpetrator of the 2017 Istanbul nightclub attack for his taxi fare, were arrested in Zeytinburnu.
 The restaurant was owned by Şemseddin Dursun.
 The Seferoğlu Sokak-based Uyghurs in Zeytinburnu aided the attacker when he fled the nightclub.
 As a result, Zeytinburnu became the site of over 50 police sweeps against "East Turkistanis" (Uyghurs), Kazakhs, Kyrgyz, and Uzbeks.
 Zeytinburnu is infamous for being used by Syria-destined jihadists as a transit point.
 An Uzbek national committed the nightclub attack according to the Turkish police.
 Turkish media said he was from the "East Turkestan" wing of ISIS.
 Erdoğan's government has deliberately facilitated the travel of Jihadist Uyghurs through Zeytinburnu, with Turkish intelligence involved and the nightclub massacre at Reina is a result of this.
 Turkey nabbed Abuliezi Abuduhamiti and Omar Asim, both Uyghurs.

 There are more than 100,000 unregistered people of Xinjiang and Central Asian origin in Zeytinburnu.
 Zeytinburnu, among other districts such as Küçükçekmece, Başakşehir, Bağcılar, Gaziosmanpaşa, Esenler, Bayrampaşa, and Fatih, is home to many refugees of Syrian origin.